data-creative/us-income-and-affordability/README.md

 python -m SimpleHTTPServer 8888 &
 ````

-### Challenges
+### Selected Challenges

 #### [Housing & Affordability in San Francisco](http://accelerate.im/challenges/64)
 > How to identify and overcome San Francisco’s lack of affordable housing?

-What is the affordability of housing in San Francisco, and how does it compare to other citites?
-[Affordability](http://en.wiktionary.org/wiki/affordability) is measured by "... cost relative to the amount that the purchaser is able to pay."
+What is the [affordability](http://en.wiktionary.org/wiki/affordability) of housing in San Francisco, and how does it compare to other citites?

 #### [Renters’ Rights in San Francisco](http://accelerate.im/challenges/65)
 > How to improve the relationship of landlords and tenants in San Francisco?